The Diamond Wink Tour

-The Diamond Wink Tour, also known as Jagged Little Pill Acoustic Tour, was the fifth concert tour by Canadian singer-songwriter Alanis Morissette.
+The Diamond Wink Tour, also known as the Jagged Little Pill Acoustic Tour, was the fifth headlining concert tour by Canadian singer-songwriter Alanis Morissette.
 The tour celebrates the 10th anniversary release of the Jagged Little Pill album.
 Alanis took the commemorative date to re-record the album in an acoustic version, which was named Jagged Little Pill Acoustic.
-The 1st Leg consisted of electric performances for big audiences throughout Europe, and the 2nd Leg of acoustic performances at intimate venues throughout North America to promote the re-release of the album.
+The 1st leg consisted of electric performances for big audiences throughout Europe, and the 2nd leg of acoustic performances at intimate venues throughout North America to promote the re-release of the album.